MetOffice/CMIP7_volcanic_aerosol_forcing/README.md

 CMIP7_volcanic_aerosol_wl_interpolator-weighted-avg.py

 Both of these offer a method for interpolating the CMIP7 volcanic aerosol optical properties across wavelength space and output either another netcdf or numpy file with the data on the wavelengths intervals corresponding to your model's radiation scheme.
-Users may wish to consider if these will be of assistance to them and are strongly recommeded to check the output of the interpolation before choosing which method would be most suitable for their model / application.
+Users may wish to consider the differences between the two methods and are strongly recommended to check the output of the interpolation to assess the suitability for their model / application.

 The midpoint version is simple and fast to run.
 It will perform a straight-forward linear interpolation to the midpoint wavelengths that you specify, corresponding to your radiation schemes spectral bands.
 The downside is that it can lead